Travis Head: 2023 Cricket World Cup

-In the final against India, he became the seventh batsman to score a century in a Cricket World Cup Final (137), and was the player of the match, as Australia won by six wickets to lift its sixth World Cup title after chasing down the target of 241.
-He also became only the second player to score a century in a World Cup final during a run chase after Sri Lanka's Aravinda de Silva.
-He also eventually became the third Australian after Ricky Ponting and Adam Gilchrist to score a century in a World Cup final and also became the only Australian to do so in a run chase batting second.
-His innings of 137 also turned out to be the highest individual score in a World Cup final when batting second (while chasing), surpassing the previous record of 107 not out held by Aravinda de Silva.
+In the final against India, he scored 137 runs and was the player of the match, as Australia won by six wickets to lift its sixth World Cup title after chasing down the target of 241.
+Head put on a record breaking partnership of 192 runs with Marnus Labuschagne for the fourth wicket during the final, which is also the highest ever partnership by a pair in a World Cup final run chase.
+He broke several World Cup batting records in the process.
 He also became the first and only player to score two centuries in men's ICC tournament finals (in fact Head scored centuries in 2023 WTC final and 2023 Cricket World Cup with both centuries coming in single calendar year).
 He also surpassed Viv Richards record tally of 180 runs to become the most prolific runscorer in across the semi-final and final in a men's World Cup tournament with a tally of 199 runs.
-Head also put on a record breaking partnership of 192 runs with Marnus Labuschagne for the fourth wicket during the final, which is also the highest ever partnership by a pair in a World Cup final run chase for any wicket.
-The partnership of 192 between Head and Labuschagne is also the second highest for any wicket in a World Cup final behind Ricky Ponting-Damien Martyn's unbroken stand of 234 runs which also came against India during the 2003 Cricket World Cup final.
-He also took a stunning diving catch in the World Cup final to dismiss Indian skipper Rohit Sharma, which became a talking point and the catch taken by him also turned out to be the root cause for India's dramatic slowdown in their batting approach in the final, as the dismissal of Rohit broke the early momentum India had in the first half of the batting in the final.
-He also became the fourth player after Mohinder Amarnath, Aravinda de Silva and Shane Warne to receive player of the match awards in both semi-final and final during a same World Cup campaign.
+He also took a stunning diving catch in the World Cup final to dismiss Indian skipper Rohit Sharma, which helped precipitate India's dramatic slowdown in their batting approach in the final, as the dismissal of Rohit broke the early momentum India had in the first half of the batting in the final.
+Head also became the fourth player after Mohinder Amarnath, Aravinda de Silva and Shane Warne to receive player of the match awards in both the semi-final and the final, in the same World Cup campaign.

-2024 ICC Men's T20 World Cup
+2024 ICC Men's T20 World Cup and T20 dominance

-In May 2024, he was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in Australia's squad for the 2024 ICC Men's T20 World Cup tournament.
 Head was the third highest run scorer of the tournament, scoring 255 runs from seven innings with two half-centuries.